sqe-galerie/bildergalerie/README.md

 If you want to reset your testing environemnt (database / uploads directory) simply execute the `reset-db` npm script:

     npm run reset-db

+## Auto-Tests and useful scripts

+Our test code is placed in the `test` directory.
+The tests and other useful utitlies can be executes as npm scripts with the `npm run` command.
+See the [package.json](./package.json#L12) script property for a list of all scripts.
+If you want to run our end-to-end tests just execute the following script, to give one example:

+    npm run test:e2e